hansifer/grunt-file-info/README.md

 ### Overview
 In your project's Gruntfile, add a section named `file_info` to the data object passed into `grunt.initConfig()`.

-The following example injects file size information for a source file and its minified version into a README.md file that already has a section whose formatting conforms to the `options.inject.text` template:
+The following example injects file size information for a source file and its minified version into a README.md file that already has a section whose layout conforms to the `options.inject.text` template:

 ```js
 grunt.initConfig({